Bishopdale Habitat Project

 Farmer Raymond Bell said- "These solar powered drinkers are ideal for us and provide an effective, low maintenance, low cost solution to animal watering on the farm.
 I would highly recommend them to others.”

-Ure Salmon Trust carried out more habitat work on Bishopdale last Summer working in partnership with the Yorkshire Dales Rivers Trust.
+Ure Salmon Group carried out more habitat work on Bishopdale last Summer working in partnership with the Yorkshire Dales Rivers Trust.
 The scheme included fencing off nearly 2km of river bank and some in-stream habitat improvement work; including the installation of ‘Woody Debris Structures’ and 'Willow Spilling.'
 The aim of the work is to provide a more complex in-stream habitat for young salmon and trout and reduce silt inputs due to excessive erosion.
 Virtually all species of fish do better in complex environments.
 As a general rule, the more complex and diverse the in-stream and riparian habitat is, the greater the number and variety of flora and fauna that will be present.